Ryan Gosling: 2010–2012: Widespread recognition

-2013–2014: Mixed reception and directorial debut
+2013–2014: Mixed critical reception and directorial debut

 In 2013's crime thriller Gangster Squad, Gosling portrayed Sgt.
 Jerry Wooters, a 1940s LAPD officer who attempts to outsmart mob boss Mickey Cohen (played by Sean Penn).
 He was reunited with Emma Stone as his love interest, after their earlier pairing in Crazy, Stupid, Love.
 Stone has said she hopes they will find more projects to work together on.
 A.O.
 Scott of The New York Times described the film as an excuse for the cast "to earn some money trying out funny voices and suppressing whatever sense of nuance they might possess."
 Christy Lemire of The Boston Globe criticized Gosling's "weird, whispery voice" and his "barely developed, one-note" character.
 However, Betsy Sharkey of the Los Angeles Times felt that there was "a seductive power" in the scenes shared by Gosling and Stone: "But like too much else in the film, it's a scenario that is only half played out."

 In The Place Beyond the Pines, a generational drama directed by Blue Valentine's Derek Cianfrance, Gosling played Luke, a motorcycle stunt rider who robs banks to provide for his family.
 The shoot was described by Gosling as "the best experience I have ever had making a film."
 A. O. Scott of The New York Times praised his performance, writing: "Mr. Gosling's cool self-possession — the only thing he was allowed to display in "Drive" — is complicated, made interesting, by hints of childlike innocence and vulnerability."
 Scott Foundas of The Village Voice was unimpressed: "Gosling's character verges on parody ...
 Gosling uses a soft, wounded half-whisper that tells us this is all some kind of put-on ...
 It's a close variation on the role Gosling played to stronger effect in Nicolas Winding Refn's existential Hollywood thriller, Drive, where it was clear the character was meant to be an abstraction."
 David Denby of The New Yorker remarked that he "reprises his inexorable-loner routine".
 The film grossed $35 million worldwide from a production budget of $15 million.